IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 - Before and after controlled RDS logon/logoff cycles.
 - Daily during the initial monitoring period.

-On the reproducible development host, controlled testing established that printer redirection was the trigger for per-login target-family growth.
-The number of new exact-family values matched the number of redirected printers observed in the test, and disabling printer redirection stopped that growth.
+On the reproducible development host, controlled testing established that printer redirection was the trigger for repeated target-family growth.
+In a controlled four-login capture, two redirected printers per login produced eight new exact-family values, and disabling printer redirection stopped that growth.
+A comparison host does not allocate one new target state for every redirected printer/login; larger captures suggest existing state is often reused there.

 If recurrence is observed, compare: